deerman31/PongDjango/README.md

 Here's a draft README.md for your project based on the chosen modules and requirements:

-# ft_transcendence: Advanced Pong Game Platform
+# PongDjango: Advanced Pong Game Platform

 ## Project Overview